 MDMA, or "E", also suppresses the reuptake of seratonin.
 People who have taken "E", and thus have a large surplus of seratonin, report an extreme sense of wellbeing and acceptance, the suppression of all anxiety, nearly unlimited energy, and no inhibition.
 This is why people use it at raves and parties to let go.
 So seratonin levels definitely have an impact on mood.

-From January through March, I was fighting a lot of depression, anxiety, and confusion.
+From January through March of 2004, I was fighting a lot of depression, anxiety, and confusion.
 It was suggested that a prescription antidepressant might work for me.
 After all, when I have a headache or joint pain, I take Advil, so why not fix my depression with a pill?
 I was skeptical until I read a bunch of books on seratonin and researched it online, and spoke with my psychologist.
 I thought, "well, maybe a small surplus of seratonin might help."
 Finally, my regular doctor said she thought of Lexapro more as a "mood stabilizer" than a happy pill, so she recommended it.

 Ten milligrams is the smallest dose available in a single pill of Lexapro.
 My doctor said that it's the amount she would recommend for a 70-year-old grandma with depression, but that I had demonstrated a lot of sensitivity to chemicals under her care and she'd start me on 10mg.
 Most people take more, like up to 50 mg a day.
-But it's safe to start low, says my doctor, because Lexapro appears to have an all-or-nothing result; too low a dose doesn't appear to help much, so you can keep increasing the dose until it becomes effective, and then there's not much improvement in increasing it beyond that.
+But it's safe to start low, said my doctor, because Lexapro appears to have an all-or-nothing result; too low a dose doesn't appear to help much, so you can keep increasing the dose until it becomes effective, and then there's not much improvement in increasing it beyond that.

 Lexapro (as well as other SSRIs) has a very long half-life in the bloodstream, so it takes several days of daily doses to ramp up to effective levels, and it slowly ramps down when you stop.
 Thus the body doesn't treat it as an addictive drug, unlike alcohol, for example, which has an almost immediate result and triggers whatever mechanism the brain has for setting up cravings for chemicals.
 (It's still not recommended that you stop Lexapro without a doctor's recommendation.)

-Added Sep 12, 2007: I'm not a doctor, I'm not prescribing Lexapro, and I'm not recommending it.
+I hope this is useful for someone.
+I'm not a doctor, I'm not prescribing Lexapro, and I'm not recommending it.
 I've simply detailed my experience with it.

 Last modified: